Chammak Challo (film)

-Chammak Challo is a 2013 Telugu film directed by Neelakanta starring Varun Sandesh, Sanchita Padukone and Catherine Tresa.
+Chammak Challo is a 2013 Indian Telugu film directed by Neelakanta starring Varun Sandesh, Sanchita Padukone and Catherine Tresa.
 The film has a tagline "Love Ki Logic Ledu" and features music by Kiran Varanasi while Ranganath Gogineni and Nagi Reddy handled the cinematography and editing, respectively.
+The film's title is based off the Hindi song of the same name.

 Plot

-Kishore (Srinivas Avasarala) is a Telugu non-resident Indian who lives in California, United States.
+Kishore (Srinivas Avasarala) is a non-resident Indian who lives in California, United States.
 He has resigned from his job and has come to India because he wants to become a movie director.
-He wants to make a different story but someone tells him that he should instead tell a love story in a different way as love stories are so popular.
+He wants to make a different story but someone from the film fraternity tells him that he should instead tell a love story in a different way as love stories are so popular.

 Kishore watches Telugu romance movies from the last 70 years but is unable to gain true inspiration from these.
 One day he goes to a park and talks to a college professor named Apparao Aggarwal (Sayaji Shinde) who tells him a love story that he witnessed between a boy and a girl in his communications class.

 Shyam (Varun Sandesh) and Anshu (Sanchita Padukone) have a group of common friends.
 One day Apparao sees Anshu get off Shyam's motorcycle and asks Shyam if there is something between them.
 They say no, and soon all the students and professors in the college know what Apparao said.
 Everyone humiliates Apparao and he vows to make Anshu and Shyam actually fall in love with each other and get his prestige back.
 Apparao's many attempts to make them love each other (including sending a love letter to Anshu as Shyam) end up failing and he is humiliated over and over again until he finally gives up.

 One day when Anshu, Shyam and their friends go to Cudappah the boys meet a bird photographer who says that beauty is in the heart and not in the body.
 Shyam then realizes that although he wants to marry someone who looks like Katrina Kaif, he should love not the body but the heart.
 He then sees Anshu and realizes that he is in love with her.
 After returning from Cudappah, Shyam tries to convince Anshu to love him and finally succeeds.
 They both get engaged but for a reason that Apparao doesn't know they break up before marriage.